 - Share Trading Policy, which reinforces the requirements of the Corporations Act 2001 in relation to the prohibition against insider trading.
 Outside of the trading windows set out in the Policy and as determined by the Board from time to time, directors and senior executives must obtain consent to trade in DuluxGroup shares.
 The policy also provides that, among other things, employees are not permitted to: (a) enter into or otherwise deal in securities via a margin loan arrangement; or (b) create a derivative or other transaction that limits the economic risk, in relation to securities which are unvested, held 'at risk' or held subject to restrictions under a DuluxGroup employee share plan. - Continuous Disclosure, which establishes detailed procedures for identifying and disclosing material and price sensitive information in accordance with the Corporations Act 2001 and the ASX Listing Rules.
-A formal program is in place whereby senior executives are provided training to ensure appropriate awareness of how the continuous disclosure obligations apply to DuluxGroup, including consideration of materiality guidelines relevant to the company.
-In addition, specific and targeted training is provided on a case by case basis as the need arises and advice is also cascaded to the broader organisation on a periodic basis.
+A program is in place whereby senior executives are provided training to ensure appropriate awareness of how the continuous disclosure obligations apply to DuluxGroup, including consideration of materiality guidelines relevant to the company.
+In addition, specific and targeted training is provided on a case by case basis as the need arises.

-Additional information about our Code of Conduct and policy framework (including full details of these and other relevant policies) can be found in the corporate governance/governance policies section of our website at www.duluxgroup.com.au.
+Additional information about our Code of Conduct and policy framework (including full details of these and other relevant policies) can be found in the corporate governance section of our website at www.duluxgroup.com.au.